 For best results, 3-5 treatments are typically recommended, about four weeks apart.

 The length of treatment is dependent on the number of areas being treated and the number of passes the aesthetician makes on the area.
-For reference, getting an IPL Photofacial on the face only would take about 45 minutes.
+For reference, getting an IPL Photofacial on the face would take about 45 minutes.

 Photofacial results perpetually improve over time, with best results being seen three months after the last treatment.
 Sun protection and skin care maintenance are essential to the longevity of the results.
 Sunburns and over exposure will bring back old spots and freckles and dullness will return if proper exfoliation during daily routines are neglected.
 A new series of treatments are recommended every year for optimal results.
-STANFORD STUDY

 Your aesthetician will thoroughly cleanse your skin, so you can either come with or without makeup.
 After the skin is clean, the aesthetician will apply a cool gel to your skin, which enhances the effect of the light waves.
 The aesthetician moves the laser over the skin in a grid-like pattern, flashing the light about every centimeter.
 Depending on your need, the aesthetician may go over the area multiple times.

 After the treatment, the aesthetician will again clean the skin, removing the gel.
-You will likely be slightly red and puffy, but there is no major recourse or down time.
+You will likely be slightly red and puffy, but there is no significant down time.
 You are free to reapply make up right away and return to your normal skin care routine.
 Be sure to stay out of the sun for at least the next week and be consistent in sun screen application.

 As with any aesthetic treatment, there are risks, however, this is why you should only trust an experienced and licensed aesthetician.
 Clients with melasma will experience a darkening in those areas and should not be treated.
 Those who have been on a strong antibiotic or Accutane should not receive treatment until six months after the last treatment.